riotkit-org/backup-repository/bahub/README.md

 ```

 **Features:**
-- **End-To-End encryption** using GNU Privacy Guard, you can store your backups on a remote server that will not know what you store
+- **End-To-End encryption** using GNU Privacy Guard, you can store your backups on a remote server that will not know what you store.
+We use GPG as it is audited and trusted.
-- Natively sends backups to **Backup Repository server**, or stores into files
+- Natively sends backups to **Backup Repository server**
 - Backups made with just a one **simple** command `bahub :backup:make my-db`
 - Restoring is as simple as backup `bahub :backup:restore my-db`
 - **Does not require additional disk space to store backup**, the backup is done on-the-fly
 - **Natively supports Docker**, including databases running in Docker
+- **Natively supports Kubernetes** by running backup commands as jobs or by running commands in application pods
-- Understands what is to back up by using native methods such as `mysqldump`, `pg_dump` and others depending on what application is it
+- Understands what is to back up by using native methods such as `mysqldump`, `pg_dump` and others depending on what application is it.
+You specify only if it is e.g. PostgreSQL and what are the credentials.
 - Supports "offline backup" of Docker containers by turning them off, then copying the data
 - Slack/Mattermost notifications about successes and failures
 - Errors monitoring with Sentry.io support